 Research on AAC has long recognized that many people require AAC even when they can speak.
 Some people acquire a speech disability with age or disease, like ALS or MS. The loss of speech can be gradual, and AAC may be slowly adopted on an as-needed basis.
 Others are born with a lifelong disability, like cerebral palsy.
 They may speak with their most familiar family and friends, but use AAC with strangers or when speech requires too much effort.
 These people use AAC to augment speech as much as to replace it.

 The research literature is silent, however, on people who can speak but prefer AAC, such as some people with autism.
 Many autistic people embrace AAC as a way to have more effective communication than they can achieve with speech alone.
+We interviewed AAC users about their part-time AAC use.

 A common message from these autistic people is that AAC is easier for them than speech.
 “My brain connects words better to my eyes and fingers than it does my mouth; it takes less energy to more precisely say something using AAC or just sending a text than it does to say the same thing with mouth words.”